wg-perception/ork_tutorials/doc/source/tutorial03/tutorial.rst

 Object Recognition Using Linemod
 #################################

-:ref:`Linemod <orklinemod:linemod>` is a pipeline that implements one of the best methods for generic rigid object recognition and it proceeds using very fast template matching.
+:ref:`Linemod <orklinemod:line_mod>` is a pipeline that implements one of the best methods for generic rigid object recognition and it proceeds using very fast template matching.
 For more information, check the LINE-MOD approach from http://ar.in.tum.de/Main/StefanHinterstoisser.

 Through this tutorial, you will: